Wsheerio/webmConverter/README.md

 This lets you crop a video\.
 The command looks like this, Width:Height:X:Y. Width is the width of the rectangle being cropped, height is the height, x and y are the coordinates of the rectangle being cropped. in_w and in_h grab the videos width and height respectively.

     500:500:10:10

+Saturation

+This lets you remove color from the output file, this is useful if you want to output to greyscale or remove a small amount of color to reduce the filesize.
+This can be a number from 0 to 1, 0 being greyscale and 1 being full color.

+    0
+    0.4324
+    1

 Use Internal Subs